phenixphp/phenix-docs/src/guide/filesystem.md

 File::isFile('path/to/file.txt');
 ```

-## Make directories
+## Make Directories

-The `createDirectory` method allows the creation of directories in the indicated path, additionally you can indicate the permissions to be assigned in the second argument, by default the mode is **0755**.
+The `createDirectory` method allows the creation of directories at the specified path.
+Additionally, you can indicate the permissions to be assigned in the second argument.
+By default, the mode is **0755**.

 ```php
 use Phenix\Facades\File;